spring-media/Carlos/README.md

 This memory level can now replace the one we had before, with the difference that it will internally store `UIImage` values!

 Keep in mind that, as with key transformations, if your transformation closure fails (either the forward transformation or the inverse transformation), the cache level will be skipped, as if the fetch would fail.
 Same considerations apply for `set` calls.

+Carlos comes with some value transformers out of the box, for example:

+- `JSONTransformer` to serialize `NSData` instances into JSON
+- Extensions for some Cocoa classes (`NSDateFormatter`, `NSNumberFormatter`, `MKDistanceFormatter`) so that you can use customized instances depending on your needs

 ### Pooling requests